Dishoungh/cpu/README.md

 # Table of Contents

+[I will add this in later]

 # Prerequisite Material

 Prepping for this, someone directed to me to a game on Steam called [Turing Complete](https://store.steampowered.com/app/1444480/Turing_Complete/), which is a puzzle game to help you learn about CPU architecture design.
 It's surprisingly really good and I enjoyed it to as Digital Logic review.
 It also has a Sandbox mode to where I can design my CPU there.
-Normally, it's $20.
+Normally, it's $20 (at the time of this edit).
 However, if you are looking something for free, there are plenty of resources online.
 A few I can personally recommend are:

 - [All About Circuits](https://www.allaboutcircuits.com/textbook/digital/)
 - [GeeksforGeeks](https://www.geeksforgeeks.org/digital-electronics-logic-design-tutorials/)
 - [Neso Academy - Digital Electronics YouTube Playlist](https://www.youtube.com/playlist?list=PLBlnK6fEyqRjMH3mWf6kwqiTbT798eAOm)

-For the rest of this README, I will assume you have at least some basic digital design knowledge for the purposes of conciseness so I don't go in-depth with literally everything I'm dong.

 # Part I: Learning the RISC-V ISA (RV32I)

 I am new to RISC-V and I'll try my best to summarize the RISC-V base spec with the most important details to help me design my CPU.
-Let's keep it real, you're not reading and memorizing the whole 670-page spec.

 ## Registers Table